Neapolitan ragù: Ingredients

-In Naples, despite the elements of meat and tomato, the local ragù is viewed primarily as a meat sauce (sugo di carne); and the tomato is viewed as the medium to carry the meat flavour.
+Despite containing elements of both meat and tomato, in Naples the local ragù is viewed primarily as a meat sauce (sugo di carne), and the tomato is understood as a medium to carry meat flavour.

-Which meat or combination thereof a cook uses is determined by preference and location.
-On the plains of Campania, water buffalo are consumed where they are reared.
-In Benevento, at least part of the meat is lamb, and in the Cilento mountains of Salerno, goat is used, both the young, and the castrated and old.
-Cuts of meat favoured for ragù are those that take hours to tenderise; beef shoulder and shins, and pork short ribs are typical.
-In Naples' poorer past, the choice of meat was informed by economy, and meat offcuts and sausages were common.
+The meat or combination thereof is determined by the cook's preference and location.
+In the countryside around Naples, water buffalo are consumed where they are reared.
+In the province of Benevento, at least part of the meat is lamb, and in the Cilento mountains of Salerno, goat is used—both the young, and the castrated and old.
+Cuts of meat favoured for ragù are those that take hours to tenderise; beef shoulder, beef shins, and pork short ribs are typical.
+In Naples's poorer past, the choice of meat was informed by price, and offcuts and sausages were common.

-Over the second half of the 20th century, pork gained prominence in preparations, and a ragù made simply from cuts of beef fell out of fashion.
-By the 1990s, a ragù made of braciola, beef stuffed with cheese and other fillings, had become a popular preparation after the price of the ingredient fell.
+Over the second half of the 20th century, pork gained prominence in preparations, and a ragù made simply from beef fell out of fashion.
+By the 1990s, a ragù made of braciola—beef stuffed with cheese and other fillings—had become a popular preparation after the price of the ingredient fell.
 Over the same period, preparations of Neapolitan ragù became less fatty.
-Before World War II, some recipes had used olive oil and rendered and unrendered lard together in one preparation, sometimes also with the addition of butter.
-By the mid-1990s, a lighter ragù had become popular.
-Chefs cooked with less and sometimes no fat.
-Cotica, pig skin softened over a long cooking process, is a common addition.
-In a ragù preparation, it is rolled tightly, enclosing garlic, raisins, parsley and pine nuts and added to the simmering sauce.
-Pork sausages are also often included.
+Before World War II, some recipes used olive oil, rendered lard, and unrendered lard in a single preparation, sometimes with the addition of butter.
+By the mid-1990s a lighter ragù became popular, and chefs cooked with little and sometimes no fat.
+Other common additions include pork sausages and cotica, pork skin softened over a long cooking process.
+In a ragù preparation, cotica is rolled tightly, enclosing garlic, raisins, parsley, and pine nuts, and added to the sauce as it cooks.

-Tomato appears as paste and puree.
-Older preparations of the ragù used conserva, a deep red tomato paste, made by salting, drying and milling tomatoes, before leaving them to dry in the sun, but by the mid-1990s this had become hard to find in the city.
-A soffritto emphasising onion is included, except in Benevento, where garlic, sometimes in conjunction with onion is used.
-Including both in a single dish is uncommon in Campanian cooking, which perceives it to be redundant.
-Other ingredients include red wine and basil.
+Tomato appears as purée and paste.
+Older preparations of the ragù used conserva, a deep red tomato paste, made by salting, drying and milling tomatoes, which were left to dry in the sun.
+By the mid-1990s, the ingredient had become hard to find in the city.
+In Naples, a homemade tomato paste is believed to distinguish good ragù from great, alongside using a local pecorino rather than another sheep's milk cheese, and sourcing the wine from vineyards around Mount Vesuvius.
+Aromatics include onion, on occasion in soffritto as the dominant element.
+A distinct practice is observed in Benevento, where garlic is used, sometimes in conjunction with onion.
+The inclusion of both in a single dish has been uncommon in Campanian cooking, with the combination viewed as redundant; modern preparations generally call for both.
+Other ingredients include red wine, basil, and cinnamon.

+Several ingredients distinguish Neapolitan ragù from the better-known ragù alla bolognese, including the use of whole rather than minced meat, the infrequent appearance of celery and carrot, as well as the prominent presence of tomato.